charx0r/POKT_DOKT/README.md

 ```
 # - "--certificatesresolvers.myresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory"
 ```
-Check if there is a file here /traefic/letsencrypt/acme.json if yes, you have to delete it.
-Otherwise traefik will not issue the certificate for an existing domain.
+Check if there is a file here /traefic/letsencrypt/acme.json if yes, you have to delete it. <br /> Otherwise traefik will not issue the certificate for an existing domain. <br />

 #### TODO !!!!
-mal alle geth clients mit erigon vergleichen poly_submodule? -> relativer pfad vom submodule, macht probleme wenn man docker-compose vom root des repos aufruft.
+mal alle geth clients mit erigon vergleichen

-General Monitoring
+General Monitoring <br />
-Bootstrapping from Snapshots
+Bootstrapping from Snapshots <br />

 AVALANCHE:
 - Archive?